futtta/autoptimize/readme.txt

 Moreover don't worry if your cache never is down to 0 files/ 0KB, as Autoptimize (as from version 2.2) will automatically preload the cache immediately after it has been cleared to speed further minification significantly up.

-= Inline & defer does not work with CloudFlare's RocketLoader =
+= Can I still use Cloudflare's Rocket Loader? =

+Cloudflare Rocket Loader is a pretty advanced but invasive way to make JavaScript non-render-blocking, which [Cloudflare still considers Beta](https://wordpress.org/support/topic/rocket-loader-breaking-onload-js-on-linked-css/#post-9263738).
+Sometimes Autoptimize & Rocket Loader work together, sometimes they don't.
+The best approach is to disable Rocket Loader, configure Autoptimize and re-enable Rocket Loader (if you think it can help) after that and test if everything still works.

-At the moment (June 2017) when using "inline & defer", CloudFlare's RocketLoader changes the onload-JavaScript on the linked CSS (cfr.
-[Filamentgroup’s loadCSS](https://github.com/filamentgroup/loadCSS)), resulting in the deferred CSS not loading.
-[A support thread is open for this at CloudFlare's](https://wordpress.org/support/topic/rocket-loader-breaking-onload-js-on-linked-css/).
+At the moment (June 2017) it seems RocketLoader might break AO's "inline & defer CSS", which is based on [Filamentgroup’s loadCSS](https://github.com/filamentgroup/loadCSS), resulting in the deferred CSS not loading.

-= Autoptimized JS is render blocking? =

-If not forced in head, Autoptimized JS is not render blocking, except when you're also using Speed Booster Pack, which seems to be removing the "defer"-flag.
-[A support thread is open for this with the Speed Booster Pack developers](https://wordpress.org/support/topic/speed-booster-pack-autoptimized-js-defer-flag/).

 = I tried Autoptimize but my Google Pagespeed Scored barely improved =